Mental health tips for mental illness and stress

 Proper nutrition is essential for everyone.
 But if you are suffering from stress or mental illness, this is especially important.
 Don’t drink too much caffeine or alcohol and be careful with fat and sugar.
 When you have a lot of stress, you might suffer from problems with your intestines like IBS.
 It’s important to see a professional doctor to get tested for any intolerance.
 Fructose intolerance can cause a lot of symptoms like heart palpitation, mood swings, and anxiety.
 Your general practitioner can run a blood test to see if you are getting enough vitamins and minerals.
 You can see a dietician to help you choose the right foods to eat and help lighten mental illness symptoms.

 Even if it feels that you won’t ever do anything nice in life again, keep dreaming.
 Make a list of things you want to do.
-Make a mood board with beautiful pictures of your dream destination or write a story on how you will climb the Mount Everest someday.
+Make a mood board with beautiful pictures of your dream destination or write a story on how you will climb Mount Everest someday.
 It’s crucial to keep hoping and dreaming.
 It’s what keeps us going.
 If you have things you want to do in life, you have reasons to get better, learn to live with your new situation.

 Anyone suffering from mental illness or stress knows that sleeping can be hard.
-Not being able to sleep, starring at the ceiling all night is frustrating.
+Not being able to sleep, staring at the ceiling all night is frustrating.
 Thankfully there are a lot of things you can do to sleep better.
 The first thing to do is getting rid of blue light a few hours before bedtime.
 If your devices don’t have a nighttime light stand you can download f.lux.
 No devices an hour before bed can help, instead read a book or take a nice bath with lavender.
-Warm milk with anise or getting some fresh air is also a thing that often work.
+Warm milk with anise or getting some fresh air is also a thing that often works.
 Doing a guided meditation before bed is the best tip I can give you.
 Find something you like.
 You can try a visual meditation or a body scan.
 If all this still doesn’t help you sleep, you can try melatonin.
 This is a natural hormone that can be out of balance if you don’t have a good biorhythm.
 If you keep having trouble sleeping make an appointment with your mental health professional or your general practitioner.

 Being in your head all the time will give you stress, and you might end up dissociating.
 Try to stay grounded by consciously feeling your feet.
 How do they feel?
 Are they warm or cold?
 How does the ground feel?
 This helps you to get out of your mind and be more connected to your body and surroundings.
 This also helps during panic attacks.
 Instead of focusing on your fear, try to focus on something else.
 What do you see around you?
 What do you hear?
 And what do you smell?
-Try to touch something and focus on what form it has, how it feels and what it’s made of.
+Try to touch something and focus on what form it has, how it feels, and what it’s made of.
 For more information on staying grounded, read how to get started with mindfulness meditation.

 Reading out loud